Morgane-des-Ligneris/cricket_genome_annotation_pipeline/acheta_domesticus/ACHETA_DOMESTICUS.md

 The Genome length is around 929173017.
 So the GenomeLength/NumberOfReferences is equal 1309.829.
 I looked to this calcul following this issue advice <https://github.com/alexdobin/STAR/issues/103>
 So this calcul log2(929173017/709385) is equal to 10.35516

-So following another recommandation of STAR, it is necessary to add those two parameter in ligne 312 of `runVARUS.pl`.
+So following another recommandation of STAR, it is necessary to add the `genomeChrBinNbits` to 10 and `genomeSAindexNbases` to 13 in ligne 312 of `runVARUS.pl`.
+Delate it when using BRAKER2 for another species.
 ```--genomeChrBinNbits 10 --genomeSAindexNbases 13 ```

 The command is then the following, don't forget to add the `Runlist.txt` inside the newly created folder `acheta_domesticus` since the createRunList is disable to put our custom `Runlist.txt` to align all the RNAseq data available for the five species.